Valenti (song)

-"Valenti" is a song by South Korean singer BoA, for her second Japanese studio album of the same name (2003).
-It was released by Avex Trax as her sixth Japanese single on August 28, 2002, and features "Realize (Stay With Me)" as a B-side.
-A Korean version of "Valenti" was further promoted off of her compilation album Miracle, which was made available on September 24 by SM Entertainment.
+"Valenti" is a song by South Korean singer BoA.
+It was released for her second Japanese studio album of the same name (2003) on August 28, 2002, serving as her sixth Japanese single under Avex Trax.
+It features "Realize (Stay With Me)" as a B-side.
+A Korean version of "Valenti" was released as part of her compilation album Miracle, which was made available by SM Entertainment on September 24, 2002.

-Commercially, the single experienced success in Japan; it peaked at number two on the weekly Oricon Singles Chart and became her first top-three entry.
-It has sold over 202,000 physical copies in the country, making it to-date her best-selling single.
+The single experienced commercial success in Japan; it peaked at number two on the weekly Oricon Singles Chart and became her first top-three entry.
+It has sold over 202,000 physical copies in the country, making it her best-selling single to-date.
 It was certified gold by the Recording Industry Association of Japan (RIAJ) for both physical shipments and digital downloads.

 Background and release

 "Valenti" was released on August 28, 2002 as BoA's sixth Japanese single via Avex Trax.
-It is musically a dance-pop number; according to South China Morning Post's Lucy Jeong, the song is "rooted in Latin music with a funky and mesmerizing sound."
+A dance-pop number, South China Morning Post's Lucy Jeong wrote that the song is "rooted in Latin music with a funky and mesmerizing sound."
 The release includes the B-side "Realize (Stay With Me)", as well as an English and instrumental version.
-A Korean version of the song was also recorded and was included in her special compilation album Miracle, which was made available on September 24, 2002, through SM Entertainment.
-The single "Valenti" serves as the title track for her second Japanese studio album of the same name, released on January 29, 2003.
+A Korean version of the song was recorded as a single and was included on her compilation album Miracle, which was released through SM Entertainment on September 24, 2002.
+The Japanese version of "Valenti" served as the title track for her second Japanese studio album of the same name, released on January 29, 2003.